 The potential for contamination was noted after a sample of 5 lb.
 Sprout Sporting Dog Food product was collected and tested positive for salmonella during routine surveillance.

 Sunshine Mills manufactures the recalled Sprout, Intimidator, Sportsman’s Pride, and FRM Gold Select dog foods in the same plant.
+No illnesses or complaints have been reported to date.

 Problem Ingredients: Chicken By-Product Meal, Rice, Corn Meal, Corn Gluten Meal